 Yearly compliance requirements and deadlines

 January 31 – Annual Compliance form is due to the City of Minneapolis by January 31st.
 This form must be completed and submitted for review yearly.
-Staff will review the form in accordance with the , with instances of non-compliance including:Tenants with incomes over 60% AMI, unless grandfathered in
+Instances of non-compliance include:

 - Rent increases of more than 6% in a year without unit turnover